Same Sex Partnership Breakup

 The only aspect of the process which takes place in a public court is when the pronouncement of the “Conditional Order” which has the same status as the “Decree Nisi” in divorce proceedings.

-When that happens the Judge sitting in the public court will simply read a list of names (usually there are several pronouncements on the same day)and formally grant the Conditional Order (or Decree Nisi).
+When that happens the Judge sitting in the public court will simply read a list of names (usually there are several pronouncements on the same day)and formally grant the Conditional Order.

 Am I able to make any financial claims against my civil partner?